hmcts/prl-performance/README.md

 ----- Once the cases are generated they they need to be progressed by case worker and case admins within XUI ---------- FL401
 4. PRLFL401CaseworkerScenario - Progress created FL401 cases as a caseworker within Manage Case XUI --> Reads from FL401CourtAdminData.csv --> Writes to output file(s): FL401caseNumberAndCodeApplicant.csv & FL401caseNumberAndCodeApplicant.csv
-5. PRLFL401CaseManagerScenario - Progress the FL401 cases (which have been run through PRLFL401CaseworkerScenario) to the desired state by a case manager within Manage Case XUI --> Reads from Reads from FL401CourtAdminData.csv --> Writes to output file: FL401caseNumberProgressed
+5. PRLFL401CaseManagerScenario - Progress the FL401 cases (which have been run through PRLFL401CaseworkerScenario) to the desired state by a case manager within Manage Case XUI --> Reads from FL401CourtAdminData.csv --> Writes to output file: FL401caseNumberProgressed

 C100
 6. PRLC100CaseworkerScenario - Progress created C100 cases as a caseworker within Manage Case XUI --> Reads from C100CourtAdminData.csv --> Writes to output file: C100caseNumberAndCode.csv